Antaisaka people

 The Antesaka, also known as Tesaka, or Tesaki, are an ethnic group of Madagascar traditionally concentrated south of Farafangana along the south-eastern coast.
 They have since spread more widely throughout the island.
-The Antesaka form about 5% of the population of Madagascar.
-They have mixed African, Arab and Malayo-Indonesian ancestry, like the western coastal Sakalava people of Madagascar from whom the clan derives.
+The Antesaka form about 5% of the population of Madagascar.They are named after Isaka, an historical province of the Merina Kingdom.
 They traditionally have strong marriage taboos and complex funeral rites.
 The Antesaka typically cultivate coffee, bananas and rice, and those along the coast engage in fishing.
 A large portion of the population has emigrated to other parts of the island for work, with an estimated 40% of emigrants between 1948 and 1958 permanently settling outside the Antesaka homeland.

 The group was founded by Andriamandresy, a Sakalava prince who was cast out of Menabe after engaging in violence upon being passed over in the line of succession.
 The Antesaka constituted one of the four largest kingdoms in pre-colonial Madagascar by the early 1700s, and a political party founded by two Antesaka brothers in the runup to independence in 1960 went on to produce several local and national leaders.
 As of 2013, an estimated 600,000 Malagasy identify as Antesaka.

 Ethnic identity

-Antesaka have mixed African, Arab and Malayo-Polynesian ancestry, and are descended from a royal branch of the coastal Sakalava people of western Madagascar.
+Antesaka have mixed African, Arab and Malayo-Polynesian ancestry, and are descended from a royal branch of the coastal Sakalava people of western Madagascar and have one of the higher degree of African DNA among all malagasy tribes.
+Typical Antesaka are dark brown skin and curly haired.
+Straight hair and light brown skin are very rare among Antesaka.